dolph/find-replace/README.md

 ### Benchmarking

-In order to recursively rename files & directories with this snippet, you have to run it until it stops failing (because it's renaming directories that it has not traversed yet):
+In order to recursively rename files & directories with the bash snippet above, you have to run it until it stops failing (because it's renaming directories that it has not traversed yet):

 First attempt: